lbacik/kontener-na-spotkania/meetup-20210324/terminal.md

 # Networking and netchat app

-Netchat - the simple (and well know :)) example of internet chat app build with netcat.
+Netchat - the simple (and well know :)) example of an internet chat app build with netcat.

 ## build the netchat app image